 Muay Thai also seems much more respectful than boxing; if an opponent falls in Thai boxing the match doesn’t continue and no further blows or kicks can be given.
 Compare this to western boxing where fighters are pulverised once down.

 I bought our tickets online directly from the stadium.
-I paid by Paypal because I think it’s easier and safer than using my credit card.
-My internet connection isn’t secured (the vpn may or may not protect me) and if I need to stop my bank card I’m scuppered until I go back to the UK in… er November?
+I paid by Paypal because I think it’s easier and safer than using my credit card (although we’ve never had a problem!).
+My internet connection wasn’t secured (the vpn may or may not protect me) and if I needed to stop my bank card I would have been scuppered until I went back to the UK in… er months?

 When we arrived at the stadium, our name was printed on a collection sheet and after providing proof of ticket purchase (email on phone) the tickets were given to me and we were escorted into the stadium by an usher.

 Tickets are VERY EXPENSIVE.
 Expect to pay around 1500 baht per ticket.
-I do find it very galling that the Thais can pick up their tickets for as little as a few hundred baht and we found that this tiered payment system is prevalent around Thailand in every walk of life.
-You either have to suck it up or boycott it.
+I did find this tiered system a repetitive experience in Thailand.
+Thais can pick up their tickets for as little as a few hundred baht in comparison.
+You either have to suck it up or boycott it- although we got a different service.
+Read on to find what that was.

 To hawk or not to hawk…